JaimeStill/PatternsAndPractices/08-angular-overview.md

 * [JavaScript](https://developer.mozilla.org/en-US/docs/Glossary/JavaScript)
 * [TypeScript](https://www.typescriptlang.org/docs/home.html)

 > It is highly recommended that you read through the Angular documentation.
 It's very well written, and covers crucial details that, if not understood, will make the Angular portion of this guide very confusing.
-There's a full section of recommended reading in [References - Links](./r1-links.md#angular).
+There's a full list of recommended reading in the [Links](./r1-links.md#angular) article.

 ## [Integration](#angular)